Updated June 28, 2023

-- The key difference between a company and a partnership firm is that a minimum of 2 persons in the firm and a maximum of 20 persons are required to get a partnership firm registered.
+- The key difference between a company and a partnership firm is that to get a partnership firm registered, a minimum of 2 persons and a maximum of 20 persons are required.
 On the other hand, a company can have a maximum number of persons or employees once registered.

-- A partnership firm in India is governed by the Indian Partnership Act 1932 whereas companies are governed by the Indian Companies Act 2013.
-Both acts have different policies and have their own nature and understanding of different policies
+- A partnership firm in India is governed by the Indian Partnership Act 1932, whereas companies are governed by the Indian Companies Act 2013.
+Both acts have different policies and have their nature and understanding of different policies

-- One major difference between company vs firm is that under a company the founders of the partners of the company have limited liability only which means that they are only limited to their share of stake in the firm and are not personally obligated for any debtor in the case of bankruptcy of the company they cannot be held liable.
+- One major difference between a company vs firm is that under a company, the founders of the partners of the company have limited liability only, which means that they are only limited to their share of stake in the firm and are not personally obligated for any debtor in the case of bankruptcy of the company they cannot be held liable.
 On the other hand, a firm that has partners has unlimited liability and can be personally responsible for the extent of their personal belongings if the firm fails to pay any debt.
 This is one of the major drawbacks of the nature of the firm or when partners decide to register the business as a partnership firm

-- Companies that are registered have shareholders in their company who can be or cannot be employees of the company whereas, on the other hand, firms can be of nature of a sole proprietorship or a partnership which can be slightly different than companies who are stakeholders and shareholders.
+- Companies that are registered have shareholders in their company who can be or cannot be employees of the company, whereas, on the other hand, firms can be of the nature of a sole proprietorship or a partnership which can be slightly different than companies who are stakeholders and shareholders.